 - Kosher salt

-- Salsa Mix all of the ingredients together in a medium bowl.
-Can be made 24 hours ahead.
-Store tightly covered in the fridge.
+- Make The Salsa: Mix all of the ingredients together in a bowl.
+Cover and refrigerate until ready to use.
+Can be made several hours ahead.

-- If serving cold or at room temperature, allow salmon to cool for 5-10 minutes.
-Cover with foil and put in the fridge.
-When completely cool, cover tightly with saran wrap.
+- Salmon can be cooked up to a day ahead of time.
 Can be made up to a day ahead.
 Allow salmon to sit out at room temperature for 10-15 minutes before serving.